Cardinals’ Peterson suspended 6 games for PED violation

 Peterson is still one of the NFL’s best cornerbacks at 28.
 The fifth overall pick of the 2011 draft, he has 23 career interceptions despite teams rarely testing him.

-Peterson is a three-time All-Pro and he holds the franchise record with eight Pro Bowl appearances, a streak that will likely come to an end with his suspension.
+Peterson is a three-time All-Pro and he holds the franchise record with eight Pro Bowl appearances, a streak that will come to an end with his suspension.
+Under league rules, no player who was suspended for violation of PED policy can play in the Pro Bowl.

 Peterson demanded a trade last season before apologizing.
 He posted a few cryptic messages on social media last month while deleting all mentions of the Cardinals in his profiles.